oroinc/documentation/commerce/cloud/security.rst

 **What’s Next**

-* The typical process of OroCloud :ref:`onboarding <cloud_onboarding>`, including the secure certificate exchange and guided access to the necessary tools
+* The typical process of OroCloud :ref:`onboarding <cloud_onboarding>`, including the secure certificate exchange and guided access to the necessary tools and :ref:`VPN connection <cloud_connect_vpn>`
 * The guidance on using :ref:`OroCloud Maintenance Tools <cloud_maintenance>` for deployment and maintenance
 * :ref:`Monitoring <cloud_monitoring>` principles and tools
 * Information on how OroCloud team :ref:`handles incidents <cloud_monitoring>`